Ziad-El-Bakry/Employee-Salary-Calc/README.md

 - **Salary Calculation**: Computes gross salary, taxes (16%), and net salary based on inputs.
 - **Form Validation**: Ensures all fields are filled with valid numbers.
 - **Dynamic Table**: Adds new rows for each calculation without overwriting.
+- **Data Persistence**: Employee records are saved in localStorage and persist across browser sessions.
+- **Dark Mode Toggle**: Switch between light and dark themes with preference saved in localStorage.
 - **Responsive Design**: Works on desktop and mobile devices.
 - **User-Friendly UI**: Clear labels, hover effects, and modern styling.